fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 It has three variants:
 - `Initializer` of code_hash - an account that can spawn an instance of a contract
-- `Admin` of an instance, typically a superuser with some potentially destructive priviledges, like halting SC actions, or even terminating it.
+- `Admin` of an instance, typically a superuser with some potentially destructive privileges, like halting SC actions, or even terminating it.
 - Finally a `Custom` role is meant as an open-ended means to create your own roles, with their own semantics that make sense in the context of whatever dapp you are creating.

 There's really not much more to it.